zailfyer/Icarus_Mods/ZMP_README.md

 # Zailfyers Exotics Extraction
 * exotics and Red exotics extract base 15
 * workshop drill has 66% drill speed
-* workshop power source has double power
+* workshop power source has more power
 * spirit walk has between 3 and 6 exotic nodes
 * Organic Clenser prosseses exotics faster
-* strange plants produce seeds when planted
+* Strange Plants produce seeds when planted
+* planted Strange Plants have less fatigue
+* Strange Plants in the wild can yieald more exotics
+* Tomatos and Potatos harvested in the wild have a 1% chance to produce Red Exsotic Plant seeds

 # Zailfyers Energy Prodcution
 * Biofule Generator produces 7500
-* Water Wheel produces 2500
+* Water Wheel produces 5000
-* Wind Turbine produces 2500
+* Wind Turbine produces 3000

 # Zailfyers Moduals
 * Duplicate modual debuff has been removed on most moduals
-* Movement modual has more speed
-* slots 1 modual has 3 slots and increased carry weight
+* Patcher I Module has increased carry weight
-* slots 2 modual has 6 slots and increased carry weight
+* Patcher II Module has increased carry weight
-* fire resistance modual also has heat resistance
+* Lowburn Module also has heat resistance
-* poison modual also shortens poison duration
+* Detoxifier Module also shortens poison duration
-* carry weight modual gives more carry weight and lessens the overencumbered penalty
+* AdLift Module gives more carry weight and lessens the overencumbered penalty
 * NEW Tinentibus Module give instant chop and instant mine chance
 * NEW Mass Dampener II Module give higher speed buff and reduces stamina consumed wile sprinting